learn-co-students/ds-test-2/README.md

             bbox_inches="tight")
 --->

-The optimal number of features in this example is 3 because there is a .
+The optimal number of features in this example is 3 because the testing error is minimized at this point, and it increases dramatically with a higher degree polynomial.
 As we increase the polynomial features, it is going to cause our training error to decrease, which decreases the bias but increases the variance (the testing error increases).
 In other words, the more complex the model, the higher the chance of overfitting.

 ### 3. In general what methods would you can use to reduce overfitting and underfitting?
-Provide an example for both and explain how each technique work to reduce the problems of underfitting and overfitting.
+Provide an example for both and explain how each technique works to reduce the problems of underfitting and overfitting.

 Overfitting: Regularization.
 With regularization, more complex models are penalized.
 This ensures that the models are not trained to too much "noise."